wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-Repleace `API_KEY` and `API_SECRET` using values from the [dashbard](https://dashboard.nexmo.com/settings).
+Replace `API_KEY` and `API_SECRET` using the values from the [dashboard](https://dashboard.nexmo.com/settings).

-## API functionality
+## API Functionality

 You will build two API endpoints:
-`verifyNumber` - the client will first hit this endpoint to start the verification process by processing the phone number to be verified.
+- `verifyNumber` - the client will first hit this endpoint to start the verification process by processing the phone number to be verified.
-- `verifyCode` - then after receiving code (via SMS or voice call) client will send the code, and application will perform a 2FA check to determine if the client is verified.
+- `verifyCode` - after receiving code (via SMS or voice call), the client will send the code, and the application will perform a 2FA check to determine if the client is verified.

-### Create verifyNumber API endpoint
+### Create verifyNumber API Endpoint

-Define a new route handler `get("/verifyNumber")` inside `routing` block of `Application.module` function:
+Define a new route handler, `get("/verifyNumber")`, inside the `routing` block of the `Application.module` function:

 ```kotlin
 fun Application.module(testing: Boolean = false) {